 - 1. NOT SUPPORT the use of the North West Coast Highway for the use of accommodating iron ore haulage to the future Cape Preston East Port. - 2.
-REQUEST the following conditions as listed below apply should Main Roads support the proposal: - a) SUPPORT in principle, for the purposes of accommodating iron ore haulage to the future Cape Preston East Port and avoiding conflict with traffic using Fortescue River Road, the requested changes to Fortescue River Road as set out on the following drawings: - i.
-Drawing Number: 1404006-SK-022 Rev: E; - ii.
-Drawing Number: 1404006-SK-024 Rev: E; and - iii.
-Drawing Number: 1404006-SK-025 Rev: E. - b) ADVERTISE the proposed change to the Fortescue River Road intersection with North West Coastal Highway in the event of iron ore haulage to the future Cape Preston East Port, including closure of the existing intersection, for a minimum period of 35 days in accordance with section 58 of the Land Administration Act 1997 and regulation 9 of the Land Administration Regulations 1998. - c) REQUIRE that should any material objection be received in response to the statutory advertising of the proposed road closure, that it be referred back to the Council for consideration. - d) REQUEST the Minister for Lands to dedicate the road coloured blue on Drawing Number: 1404006-SK-023 Rev: E as Fortescue River Road, only once the land for the Cape Preston East Corridor Area has been vested in the Pilbara Ports Authority and the Pilbara Ports Authority confirms BC Iron's Final Investment Decision for its West Pilbara Project has been approved. - e) REQUEST the Minister for Lands to close portion of Fortescue River Road, only upon dedication and construction to the satisfaction of the City of Karratha of the new section of Fortescue River Road coloured blue on Drawing Number: 1404006-SK-023 Rev: E. - f) REQUIRE the newly dedicated section of Fortescue River Road to be fully sealed to the appropriate standard and specification.
+REQUEST the following conditions as listed below apply should Main Roads support the proposal: - a) SUPPORT in principle, for the purposes of accommodating iron ore haulage to the future Cape Preston East Port and avoiding conflict with traffic using Fortescue River Road, the requested changes to Fortescue River Road as set out on the following drawings:

+i.
+Drawing Number: 1404006-SK-022 Rev: E;ii.
+Drawing Number: 1404006-SK-024 Rev: E; and iii.
+Drawing Number: 1404006-SK-025 Rev: E.

+- b) ADVERTISE the proposed change to the Fortescue River Road intersection with North West Coastal Highway in the event of iron ore haulage to the future Cape Preston East Port, including closure of the existing intersection, for a minimum period of 35 days in accordance with section 58 of the Land Administration Act 1997 and regulation 9 of the Land Administration Regulations 1998. - c) REQUIRE that should any material objection be received in response to the statutory advertising of the proposed road closure, that it be referred back to the Council for consideration. - d) REQUEST the Minister for Lands to dedicate the road coloured blue on Drawing Number: 1404006-SK-023 Rev: E as Fortescue River Road, only once the land for the Cape Preston East Corridor Area has been vested in the Pilbara Ports Authority and the Pilbara Ports Authority confirms BC Iron's Final Investment Decision for its West Pilbara Project has been approved. - e) REQUEST the Minister for Lands to close portion of Fortescue River Road, only upon dedication and construction to the satisfaction of the City of Karratha of the new section of Fortescue River Road coloured blue on Drawing Number: 1404006-SK-023 Rev: E. - f) REQUIRE the newly dedicated section of Fortescue River Road to be fully sealed to the appropriate standard and specification.

-FOR AGAINST : Cr Long, Cr Lally, Cr Bailey, Cr Harris, Cr Miller, Cr Saylor, Cr Smeathers, Cr Vandenberg Nil REASON : Council modified the Officer's recommendation as Councillors do not support the use of Northwest Coastal Highway for an extended haulage regime like the one proposed.
-Having said that, Councillors noted that they are not the approval authority in this regard and wanted appropriate conditions included if Main Roads WA approved the proposal.
+FOR : Cr Long, Cr Lally, Cr Bailey, Cr Harris, Cr Miller, Cr Saylor, Cr Smeathers, use of Northwest Coastal Highway for an extended haulage regime like the one proposed.
+Having said that, Councillors noted that they are not the approval authority in this regard and wanted appropriate conditions included if